GiGurra/scalego/README.md

 Have a look at

 * scalego-serialization : A plug-in serialization API for scalego ECS
-* scalego-serialization-json : A first use/implementantation of scalego-serialization
+* scalego-serialization-json : Implementantation of scalego-serialization using json4s

 All extensions are built separately on top of scalego-core without intrusive code.